Meatloaf with Cheddar Smashed Potatoes & Carrots

 One of the best-known pressure cookbook authors reads this website regularly.
-Lorna Sass is the authority in pressure cooking and when this website only had three recipes on it, she encouraged me to keep going and spread the word by linking from her pressure cooking blog.
+Lorna Sass has been the authority in American pressure cooking since the 80’s.
+When this website only had three recipes on it, she encouraged me to keep going and gave me my first link from her pressure cooking blog.

-Lorna was the first author to reintroduce pressure cooking in America 22 years ago – when only utilitarian, overcooked recipes left-over from the 40′s and 50′s ruled.
-She didn’t stop there, she went on to publish:
+Lorna was the first author to reintroduce pressure cooking in America 22 years ago with her book “Cooking Under Pressure” – at a time when only utilitarian, overcooked recipes left-over from the 40’s and 50’s ruled.
+Bu she didn’t stop there, she went on to publish:

 Pressure Perfect: Two Hour Taste in Twenty Minutes, The Pressured Cook: Over 75 One-Pot Meals In Minutes and Great Vegetarian Cooking Under Pressure and re-publish an updated version of her first book: Cooking Under Pressure.
 She has also written books dedicated to whole grains, vegetarian, vegan, and historical cooking.